Visualising the life and work of CMU School of Design alumni, Stephen Lim.

 I created a zine and a mobile experience documenting the living history of CMU School of Design school alum, Stephen Lim.
 As part of a series dedicated to SoD alumni, I was also challenged to consider how Stephen’s narrative fit within the scope of his peers from university, other practitioners, and my own journey in the field of design.

-In the initial stages of research, I primarily focused on exploring Stephen's work and collecting information about his life through email correspondence and survey answers that he provided.
-After learning about Stephen's unique journey from transferring from engineering to design school in college, to picking up tattooing as a hobby, I wanted to reflect his variegated and eclectic personality through my storytelling.
+In the initial stages of research, I primarily focused on exploring Stephen's body of work and collecting information about his life through email correspondence and survey results.

 Since the deliverables of this project lived within a greater system of design narratives, I also looked into the career of Stefan Sagmeister, one of Stephen’s biggest inspirations, as well as the lives of other SoD alumni.
 Visualising connections between the three groups using post-it clusters and writing a narrative allowed me to gain more clarity about how the designers were connected.